ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `ceedling environment`:

   List all configured environment variable names and string values.
-This task is helpful in verifying the evaluatio of any Ruby expressions in the [:environment] section of your config file.`: Note: Ceedling may set some convenience environment variables by default.
+This task is helpful in verifying the evaluation of any Ruby expressions in the [:environment] section of your config file.`: Note: Ceedling may set some convenience environment variables by default.